TeamResilient/Nestcoin/README.md

 > ## Project Features
 >
-- Batch transfer rewards to a miximum of 200 addresses.
+- Batch transfer rewards to a maximum of 200 addresses.

 - Distribute currency as quickly and effeciently as possible